10allday/Drustcraft-Engine/CONTRIBUTING.md

 We have some general notes that should be applied throughout the code:

-  - Scripts must begin with 'drustcraft', the first letter of the script type followed by an underscore and the script group.
+  - Scripts should begin with 'drustcraft', the first letter of the script type followed by an underscore and the script group.
 A world script for quests would be named drustcraftw_quest

   - Combine task scripts using seperate keys if possible within a single script. ie drustcraftt_quest.add